 Any sane person would.
 Any sensible business would.
 Then you are trading off your Constraints for Value.
 Or if you discovered a defect in your product that would potentially harm or kill customers, would you put effort into fixing it?
 Even if it meant you shipped late or had to drop a feature?
 Of course, you would.
 Then you are trading Constraints for Quality.

 So the Agile focus on value and quality over constraints isn’t just defensible, it’s the most honest and reasonable position.
-Waterfall project management proudly emphasise cost and time control because they are telling a story to the project stakeholders, not the software customers.
+Waterfall project management proudly emphasises cost and time control because they are telling a story to the project stakeholders, not the software customers.

 Agile software development (done well) prioritises quality software and technical craftsmanship.
 It emphasises continual refactoring and paying down technical debt.
 What does this mean?
 It means that Agile can actually be quite slow in delivering individual features.
 Which puts pay to the lie that it means “fast and cheap”.
 Those words imply something shoddy rushed out the door, riddled with bugs.